scikit-learn-contrib/scikit-matter/docs/src/selection.rst

 .. autoclass :: DirectionalConvexHull

-This selector can be instantiated using `skmatter.sample_selection.DirectionalConvexHull`.
+This selector can be instantiated using :class:`skmatter.sample_selection.DirectionalConvexHull`.

 .. code-block:: python